jli05/jli05.github.io/_posts/2024-04-16-inetd-and-UDP.md

 printf '2024-04-13,GS.US,450.3\n2024-04-13,AAPL.US,140.25\n'|nc -u 127.0.0.1 27000
 ```

 The second UDP service illustrates how to do output on UDP.
 Unlike the TCP service, simply `print()` won't work, one has to use `socket.sendto()` on UDP.
 Note unless `socket.connect()` had been called, a UDP socket can receive data from any peer thus has no fixed peer.
-Calling `socket.getpeername()` would throw an exception.
-Call `socket.recvfrom()` to receive incoming data and get the peer address at the same time.
+Generally calling `socket.getpeername()` on an UDP socket would have an exception raised.
+But we can read out the peer's name (host and port) when receiving a particular message with `socket.recvfrom()`.

 `$HOME/bin/udpclient2.py`: